pantoniorr/samplerToSequencer/README.md

 _Overview_

 **samplerToSequencer** is a creative tool that allows you to create samples sequences by capturing the audio stream from your interface.
-It is intended to be a fun tool mostly to experiment by recording random sounds and using them to create.
+It is intended to be a fun tool mostly to experiment by recording random sounds and using them to create original sound patterns.

 _Technical aspects_: